noooop/zerollama/tutorial/applications/0x01/awesome_retrieval.md

   - Experimental Setup:
     - English Wikipedia dump from Dec.
 20, 2018 as the source documents for answering questions.
 Following (Lee et al., 2019), Following DrQA 2017
     - We then split each article into multiple, disjoint text blocks of 100 words as passages, serving as our basic retrieval units.
 Following (Wang et al., 2019)
-    - 后续工作 100 words as passages 就是从这里来的
+      - 记住这个 100 words as passages
     - five QA datasets(Natural Questions 2019(NQ), TriviaQA 2017, WebQuestions 2013(WQ), CuratedTREC 2015(TREC), SQuAD v1.1 2016)
     - Selection of positive passages
       - TREC, WebQuestions and TriviaQA:  we use the highest-ranked passage from BM25 that contains the answer as the positive passage.
 If none of the top 100 retrieved passages has the answer, the question will be discarded.